 Under the Pfizer Equity Agreement, we issued 1,875,000 ordinary shares, or the "Pfizer Shares," to the Pfizer Affiliate at a purchase price of \$16.00 per share, for an aggregate purchase price of \$30.0 million.
 Under the terms of the Pfizer Equity Agreement, the Pfizer Shares were subject to a lock-up restriction, such that the Pfizer Affiliate agreed not to, nor cause its affiliates to, without our prior approval, sell, transfer or otherwise dispose of the Pfizer Shares until certain specified periods of time after the effective date of the Pfizer Equity Agreement.
-We also agreed to provide the Pfizer Affiliate with registration rights, as described under "Registration Rights" above.
+We also agreed to provide the Pfizer Affiliate with registration rights, as described under "Registration Rights under our Share Purchase Agreement with Pfizer" below.